apache/shenyu-website/content/en/projects/shenyu/register-center-access/index.md

 #### shenyu-admin config

-Set the register type to '`Http` in the `yml` file.
+Set the register type to `http` in the `yml` file.
 The configuration information is as follows:

 ```yaml
 shenyu: